Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 89. ### How do you find operating system details

-    The window.navigator object contains information about the visitor's browser OS details.
+    The window.navigator object contains information about the visitor’s browser OS details.
 Some of the OS properties are available under platform property,

         console.log(navigator.platform);